MEETING GUIDELINES & CONSIDERATIONS

 -Tables in room: U-shaped arrangement with screen at open end of ‘U’

 -Proximity to restaurants.
-Need to be within walking distance.
+Should be within walking distance.

--Fee for meeting room (Look for hotel that will provide room at no additional cost is we reserve 25 rooms)
+-Fee for meeting room (Look for hotel that will provide room at no additional cost if we reserve at least 18 rooms, and/or purchase food (breaks/lunch)

 -Cost of food